Correlation Between Propel Holdings and ADF

 Pair Corralation between Propel Holdings and ADF

-Assuming the 90 days trading horizon Propel Holdings is expected to generate 0.6 times more return on investment than ADF.
-However, Propel Holdings is 1.65 times less risky than ADF.
-It trades about 0.26 of its potential returns per unit of risk.
-ADF Group is currently generating about 0.09 per unit of risk.
-If you would invest 2,351 in Propel Holdings on April 22, 2025 and sell it today you would earn a total of 1,228 from holding Propel Holdings or generate 52.23% return on investment over 90 days.
+Assuming the 90 days trading horizon Propel Holdings is expected to under-perform the ADF.
+But the stock apears to be less risky and, when comparing its historical volatility, Propel Holdings is 1.48 times less risky than ADF.
+The stock trades about -0.03 of its potential returns per unit of risk.
+The ADF Group is currently generating about 0.0 of returns per unit of risk over similar time horizon.
+If you would invest 965.00 in ADF Group on August 6, 2025 and sell it today you would lose (264.00) from holding ADF Group or give up 27.36% of portfolio value over 90 days.

 Time Period3 Months [change]